-Many of the things food processors can do could also be accomplished with a cutting board, a chef’s knife, and a grater—and food processors require more clean-up time than is needed for these hand-tools.
-But any added cleanup time is more than made up for if you’re processing a lot of food.
-So the more food you’re preparing at one time, the more sense a food processor makes.
-If you’re cooking for many people, a food processor can easily knock fifteen minutes off the time you’ll spend in the kitchen.
+Most of the things food processors do can also be accomplished with a cutting board, a chef’s knife, and a grater—and food processors require more clean-up time than is needed for these hand-tools.
+But the added cleanup time is more than made up for if you’re preparing a lot of food.
+So the more food you make at one time, the more value you’ll get from a food processor.
+If you’re making a stir-fry for four people, a food processor can easily knock fifteen minutes off the time you’ll spend in the kitchen.

-In vegan kitchens, food processors are often used to make hummus, pesto, chopped or grated vegetables, and puddings.
-If all this isn’t enough, you can use a food processor to grind wheat berries and other whole grains into flour that, if used right away, will produce unbelievably tasty breads—breads made from store-bought flour can’t compete any more than month-old ground coffee can compare to freshly-ground..
+Vegan cooks rely on food processors to make hummus, pesto, chopped or grated vegetables, and puddings.
+If all this isn’t enough, you can use a food processor to grind wheat berries and other whole grains into flour.
+Freshly-ground flour produces unbelievably tasty breads.
+In fact, breads made from store-bought flour can’t compete any more than month-old ground coffee can compare to freshly-ground.

 Inexpensive yet capable models start in the neighborhood of $30, while prices for high-end units go up to $150 or so.
-More money gets you a more powerful motor, a more stylish design, and a metal rather than plastic body.
+More money gets you a more powerful motor, a more stylish design, more cutting tools, and a metal rather than plastic body.

 If a food processor is too much horse for you, consider buying a food chopper instead.
-These can be had for a pittance and can instantly handle small tasks like making salsa or dicing onions for spaghetti sauce.
-They take up almost no counter space, and cleanup time is nothing compared to a food processor since there are fewer parts to deal with and less to clean.
+Mini-choppers are the cheapest home appliance going.
+They instantly handle small tasks like making salsa or dicing onions for spaghetti sauce.
+They require almost no counter space.
+Additionally, cleanup time is nothing since there are only a few parts to remove and clean.

 We’ve gathered several great food processor choices below.
 For more guidance on kitchen equipment, check out our kitchenware page.